andersnb/tidy-data/CodeBook.md

                          device when the measurements were taken.
 Ranges from 1 to 30.

-**column 2:** *"activity"*     The name of activity performed by the subject.
-One of
+**column 2:** *"activity"*     The name of the activity performed by the subject.
+Contains one of the following six labels: "WALKING
-                         the following six labels: "WALKING "
+"
                          "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING",
                          "STANDING", "LAYING".